Dietrich von Saucken

-Dietrich Friedrich Eduard Kasimir von Saucken (16 May 1892 – 27 September 1980) was a German general during World War II who commanded the 2nd Army and the Army East Prussia.
+Friedrich Wilhelm Eduard Kasimir Dietrich von Saucken (16 May 1892 – 27 September 1980) was a German general during World War II who commanded the 2nd Army and the Army East Prussia.
 Turning down an offer to escape by air, he surrendered to the Red Army in May 1945.
 Saucken was the last officer to be awarded the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds of Nazi Germany.

 Early life and career

 Saucken was born on 16 May 1892 in Fischhausen, East Prussia.
-He was the son of Landrat (the chief administrative officer of a Landkreis) Wilhelm Eduard Erich von Saucken.
+He was the son of Landrat (the chief administrative officer of a Landkreis) Wilhelm Eduard Hans George Erich von Saucken.
 As a child, Saucken attended the Collegium Fridericianum, a prestigious gymnasium in Königsberg, present-day Kaliningrad, where he graduated with his Abitur (university-preparatory high school diploma) in 1910.
 As a student, Saucken showed aptitude as an artist, a talent supported by his mother and the director of the Fridericianum, Georg Ellendt.
 He often visited Nidden, present-day Nida, Lithuania, where his ambitions to become an artist were influenced by the Künstlerkolonie Nidden, an expressionist artists' colony.

 Following graduation, Saucken joined the Prussian Army on 1 October 1910 as a Fahnenjunker (Cadet) in Grenadier-Regiment König Friedrich Wilhelm I. (2.
 Ostpreußisches) Nr.
 3 (2nd East Prussian Grenadier Regiment King Frederick William I Nr.
 3), one of the oldest Prussian regiments, subordinated to the 1.
 Division (1st Division) and based in Königsberg.
 There, he was promoted to Leutnant (second lieutenant) on 19 June 1912.